Gluten-Free Blueberry Muffins

 8. Preheat The Oven & Prep The Pan.
 While the muffin batter is resting, preheat the oven to 425 degrees F. Line a 12-cup muffin pan with parchment paper liners.

 9. Scoop The Muffins & Top With Sugar.
 The batter will be a bit fluffy and thick.
 Try not to disturb it as you use a large scoop (a large cookie scoop or an ice cream scoop) to scoop muffin batter into the prepared muffin cups.
 The batter should fill the muffin cups completely and generously.
-Sprinkle each muffin with about coarse sugar.
+If desired, you can add a few extra blueberries to the tops of the muffins.
+Then, sprinkle each muffin with about coarse sugar.
 (Be generous here–it’ll look gorgeous!)

 10. Bake The Muffins.
 Pop the pan in the oven and bake for 5 minutes at 425 degrees.
 After 5 minutes, reduce the oven temperature to 350 degrees F. and bake another 10-12 minutes, or until the muffins are light golden and baked through.
 (A toothpick inserted in the center should come out with just a few moist crumbs, but no wet batter).
 You do NOT need to wait for the oven temperature to reach 350 degrees, just adjust the temperature and keep baking.